-In the current stage of the project the robot is already mounted on the truck with all the specifications defined in the project.
-Figures 15(a) and 15(b) show the truck with the robot mounted on it but still without the end-effector.
+In the current stage of the project the robot is already mounted on the truck in agree with all the specifications defined in the project.
+Figures 15(a) and 15(b) show the truck with the hydraulic robot mounted on it with the end-effector (Figure 15(a)).
+The Figure 15(b) details the DC motor to direct the water jet, the digital camera now in operation and the light (directed in agree with the camera) for night operation.